4 Asset-aware scheduling

 - Defining complex dependencies on multiple assets

-In the previous chapter, we focused on time-based scheduling, where tasks are executed at predefined times or intervals.
-This method works well for many situations but can be problematic when scaling beyond individual DAGs.
-Now, we’ll dive into an alternative event-driven approach called “asset-aware scheduling” that explicitly models dependencies between DAGs as “assets” and triggers DAGs whenever the assets they depend on are updated.
+In chapter 3, we focused on time-based scheduling for tasks that are executed at predefined times or intervals.
+This method works well in many situations but can be problematic for scaling beyond individual directed acyclic graphs (DAGs).
+In this chapter, we’ll dive into an alternative event-driven approach called asset-aware scheduling, which explicitly models dependencies between DAGs as assets and triggers DAGs whenever the assets they depend on are updated.

 4.1 Challenges of scaling time-based schedules

-Previously, we scheduled a DAG to ingest user events from an API at a regular time interval.
-But what happens when multiple teams—perhaps for analytics, marketing, and performance monitoring—all need access to the same data?
+In chapter 3, we scheduled a DAG to ingest user events from an API at regular time intervals.
+But what happens when multiple teams—perhaps for analytics, marketing, and performance monitoring—need access to the same data?